prisma-labs/prisma-labs-labelsync/README.md

 ### Usage

 1. Edit labels inside `labelsync.ts`
-2. `yarn make` (or just rely on the husky pre-commit script)
-3. Commit and push on `master` branch
+2. Commit and push on `master` branch (husky pre-commit script runs to update `labelsync.yml`)

 ### Development

-- We wrap `label-sync` library for easier label management
+- We wrap `label-sync` library for easier label management `lib/labelsync-wrapper.ts`
-- Changing our label system (e.g. new label category or change color of an existing category) can be done in `lib/builders.ts`.
+- Changing our label system (e.g. new label category or change color of an existing category) can be done in `lib/core.ts`.

 ### How it works